Bibhuti1221Bhushan/Personal-Arch-Installation-Guide/README.md

 **Note :** The Default  is ***US.***
 <br>
-Available Mapping Can Be Listed With :
+More Mapping Can Be Listed With :

 ```bash
 ls /usr/share/kbd/keymaps/**/*.map.gz
 ```

-To Modify The Layout, Omitting Path And File Extension.
-For Example, To Set US Keyboard Layout:
+To Modify The Input Mapping, Omitting Path And File Extension.
+For Example, To Set US Input Map :

 ```bash
 loadkeys us
 ```

-### Set Console Font :
+### Adjust Console Font :

-Available Console Fonts Can Be Listed With :
+More Console Fonts Can Be Listed With :

 ```bash
 ls /usr/share/kbd/consolefonts/*.gz